 Article 81 of the Saudi Labor Law provides 7 scenarios under which an employee can resign without notice and still claim the full end-of-service benefits.

 Article 81 of the Saudi Labor Law

 Make sure to write the correct article and sub-section of Saudi Labor Law while writing the resignation.

 Article 81 (1)

-An employee can resign without notice if the employer fails to fulfill his main contractual or statutory obligation such as not paying salaries or being unable to provide an Iqama to the employee.
-Moreover, in this scenario, the employee can transfer the sponsorship without Kafeel’s permission.
+An employee can resign without notice if the employer fails to fulfill his primary contractual or statutory obligation, such as not paying salaries or being unable to provide an Iqama to the employee.
+Moreover, the employee can transfer the sponsorship without Kafeel’s permission in this scenario.

 Article 81 (2)

 If the employer has committed fraud regarding the work conditions and circumstances, an employee can resign within the probation period under Article 81 (2) of Saudi Labor Law.

 Resignation without notice can be served if the employer requires the worker to perform a job materially different from the agreed-upon work, such as requesting an accountant to work as a security guard.